Counseling Degrees & Licenses in Vermont

 Once school counselors have completed three years of work experience, they may apply to transition to a Level 2 license.

-Level 1 educator licenses issued in Vermont are valid for three years and must include three professional development credits when renewed.
+Level 1 educator licenses issued in Vermont are valid for three years and must include three professional development credits.
 One credit must be in school counseling.

-Level 2 educator licenses issued in Vermont are valid for five years and must include six professional development credits when renewed.
+Level 2 educator licenses issued in Vermont are valid for five years and must include six professional development credits.
 Two credits must be in school counseling.

 Substance Abuse Counseling Licenses in Vermont